InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * set the typing_tool_include column to 1 to include in the typing tool PDF
 2. edit the final_model column in the 'params' tab to identify the final models for each strata (e.g., LCA5_class for a 5 class solution)
 2. save and close the Workbook
-3. open the 8_typing_tool.R script and run the entire script to generate the typing tool PDF outputs
+3. open the 8_typing_tool.R script, set the nreps parameter to an existing LCA output, and run the entire script to generate the typing tool PDF outputs

 ## Common actions throughout the analysis